nhost/hasura-backend-plus/README.md

 ## Get your database ready

-Create tables and initial state for your user mangagement.

-Copy everything from the file `db-init.sql` and insert into the SQL tab in the Hasura Console.
+Create tables and initial state for your user mangagement by copy everything from the file `db-user-providers-init.sql` and insert into the SQL tab in the Hasura Console.

 ## Track your tables and relations in Hasura